Avocado Easter Egg

 Avocados are really the most awesome thing to eat.
 I love them as do my family so they very rarely last long in my house and neither does chocolate.
 So chocolate avocados disappear quickly that’s for sure.
 They were simple to make and a bit messy too but that was rather enjoyable when creating them.

 I ended up making about 5 altogether for friends and family but I feel next year that will definitely go up when they’ve been seen this Easter.
 For the avocado stone/pip I used half of a Cadbury’s creme egg.
 Pop them in the freezer for 30 minutes or so, so the inside can harden making it easier to cut in half.
+It’s a good tip worth doing so they are easier to cut.

 Let’s get making the Avocado Easter egg…